 Good, fresh dill is rather easy to locate almost all year long.
 However, finding fresh asparagus is another story.
 You’ll get the best asparagus between February and June.

-For the best-tasting results with your frittata, you want to look for asparagus that is bright green in color with no signs of shriveling.
+For the best-tasting results with your vegetable frittata, you want to look for asparagus that is bright green in color with no signs of shriveling.
 The tender tips may have a purplish cast, but they should be firm and tight, never ever mushy.

 The Perfect 30 Minute Meatless Monday Entree

 Once you’ve bought the freshest and best asparagus, the rest of the recipe is easy peasy.
-You can have the whole frittata on the table in less than 30 minutes!
+You can have the whole vegetable frittata on the table in less than 30 minutes!

-How to Make a Dairy Free CLEAN Frittata (That Isn’t Dry!)
+How to Make a Healthy Vegetable Frittata

 The thing is though, if you leave out the cream and cheese, you could very well end up with a dry frittata.
 What to do?

 I discovered the cashew secret when I made my Gluten Free Quiche recipe.
 Quiche is basically like a Frittata, except with a crust.
-But conventional quiche and frittata recipes almost always call for cream or cheese as an ingredient because they tend to be rather dry if you try to go dairy free.
+Conventional quiche and frittata recipes almost always call for cream or cheese as an ingredient because they tend to be rather dry if you try to go dairy free.
 But pureed cashews definitely solve the problem.

-If you don’t have a Vitamix or other high speed blender to puree raw cashews, then the next best thing would be to add 1/4 cup of Kite Hill brand dairy-free cream cheese style spread as a substitute for the cashews.
 Kite Hill is a clean manufacturer of a variety of nut-based dairy free cheese products.
 It is also nationally distributed and rather easy to find these days in many supermarkets.Print

-- 10 organic (pasture-raised eggs)
+- 10 organic pasture-raised eggs